Squantor/various_PCB/electronics/breakout_SOT666/README.md

 # SOT666 breakout
-Simple breakout for the SOT666 package
+Simple breakout for the SOT666 package.
+This board is not producable at Oshpark, inter pin spacing too small.
 ## TODO's
 Still some things need to be done:
 * schematic entry